Bizum + MONEI

 Understanding online payment failure messages and when they occur can help you manage customer complaints and pinpoint recurring issues.

-Here are the most common online payment failure messages to be aware of:
+Here are the most common error messages to be aware of:

 • The transaction cannot be authorized.
 This error message usually occurs when the password or OTP is wrong.